viking-saver/windows-itpro-docs/windows/security/book/conclusion.md

 # Conclusion

-We will continue to bring you new features to protect against evolving threats, simplify management, and securely enable new workstyles.
-With Windows 11 devices, organizations of all sizes can benefit from the security and performance to thrive anywhere.
+We will continue to innovate with security by design and security by default at the heart of every new Windows 11 PC and feature.
+This commitment ensures that our products not only meet, but exceed, the security expectations of our customers by providing robust protection against modern cyber threats while maintaining ease-of-use and performance.
+By integrating advanced security measures from the ground up, we aim to create a safer digital environment for everyone.

 :::image type="content" source="images/chip-to-cloud.png" alt-text="Diagram of chip-to-cloud containing a list of security features." lightbox="images/chip-to-cloud.png" border="false":::